Top 10 Vitamins for Energy and Tiredness

 Vitamin B5 is needed to make Coenzyme A (CoA), a molecule your body uses to extract energy from carbohydrates, fats, and proteins.
 Without CoA, none of your macronutrients can be converted into ATP properly.

 B5 also supports your adrenal glands in making cortisol during stressful periods.
-When you are under chronic stress and not getting enough B5, your body's ability to handle that stress and maintain energy levels suffers.
+When you are under chronic stress and not getting enough B5, your body’s ability to handle that stress and maintain energy levels suffers.
+The body's ability to respond to stress and produce energy efficiently is directly linked to adequate B5 intake.

 B5 deficiency is uncommon, but when it happens, symptoms include fatigue, numbness or tingling, headaches, and sleep problems.
 The adequate daily intake is 5 mg, but B-complex supplements typically include 10 to 100 mg for added support.